awsdocs/aws-lambda-developer-guide/doc_source/kinesis-tutorial-spec.md

         StreamViewType: NEW_IMAGE
 ```

-For information on how to package and deploy your serverless application using the package and deploy commands, see [Deploying Serverless Applications](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-deploying.html) in the *AWS Serverless Application Model Developer Guide*\.
+For information on how to package and deploy your serverless application using the package and deploy commands, see [Deploying serverless applications](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-deploying.html) in the *AWS Serverless Application Model Developer Guide*\.